chtoucas/Narvalo.NET/src/Narvalo.Mvp.Web/README.md

 ### Dropped functionalities

-Since I don't see value in MvpHttpHandler and MvpWebService, I removed both.
+Since I don't see any value in MvpHttpHandler and MvpWebService, I removed both.